 Few people in the early 1800s rivaled the success of young Elisha Doane.
 Born into an illustrious Cape family of modest means, Elisha was imbued with a solid New England work ethic.
 But it didn't hurt one bit that he married into a wealthy family.
 His bride's father owned a thriving tavern in the heart of Yarmouth and, due to the laws regarding property, he not only gained the assets of his wife's father but of her grandfather, the first owner of the tavern during the Revolution.

-Although not a seafaring man himself, Elisha insured more than 125 vessels and cargoes, acting with his sons as partners. and owned shares of another 55 vessels which ranged from brigs to schooners to packets to whaling ships.
+Although not a seafaring man himself, Elisha insured more than 125 vessels and cargoes, acting with his sons as partners, and owned shares of another 55 vessels which ranged from brigs to schooners to packets to whaleships.

 Indeed, given his innate entrepreneurial talents, it should hardly come as a surprise that at one time Elisha was reputed to be the wealthiest man in Massachusetts.